Latest update

 Please join us in praying for the following:

-• Pray that God will make a way for youth to be able to attend university.
+• Pray that God will make a way for youth to be able to attend university, and that God will open doors for those who are finishing their studies.

-• Pray that God will bless our local church partners as they implement initiatives to address inequality.
+• Pray that God will bless our local church partners as they implement initiatives to improve children's holistic health.

 • Pray for protection and provision for children, families and staff that are affected by the frequent and damaging weather events in Indonesia.